 Does the IDV of the Car Decrease When I File for Insurance Claim?

 There is no limit to the number of times you can file for a car insurance claim in a year.
 However, the IDV is the maximum amount of compensation the insurance provider will give you within that year.
 The multiple claims do not reduce the IDV as it remains fixed for a year.
 However, multiple claims can lead to higher premium rates when renewing the insurance and the number of claims you can make with a zero depreciation cover is also limited, usually to two times in a year.

 What Happens if the Cost of Repair is Higher than the IDV of the Car?

 In such cases the policyholder receives the entire IDV amount, however, any costs beyond the IDV will not be compensated.
 In most such cases the car is usually certified as a case of a total loss, in that the repairs cost as much or almost as much as the current market value of the car.
 Hence, in such cases, it becomes more practical to scrap the car than repair it.

 Car Insurance News

-- How Useful Are Add-On Car Insurance Covers?
+- How to Switch A Car Insurance Company?